NikCharlebois/Nik-Charlebois.com/docs/docs/blog/posts/2026/introducing-tcm-apis/index.md

 <h1 class="blog-title">Introducing the Tenant Configuration Management APIs</h1>
 <div class="article-date">2026-01-27</div>

 <p>On Tuesday, January 27th, Microsoft released the public preview of their Tenant Configuration Management APIs.
 Those are a set of APIs built on Microsoft Graph which provide features allowing customers to manage their Microsoft 365 tenant's configuration as code.
 At the time of writing this article, they provide two main features: the ability to backup an existing tenant's configuration into a JSON configuration template, and the ability to continuously monitor your tenants for unwanted configuration drifts.
 Over the next few months, they will also release the ability to deploy configuration changes (via JSON configuration templates) and to automatically remediate to detected configuration drifts.
-The current preview supports the following Workloads:</p>
+The preview currently only supports the Workloads listed below.
+Support for additional workloads such as SharePoint Online, Copilot, etc. will be provided over time.</p>
 <ul>
 <li>Defender (limited coverage)</li>
 <li>Entra ID</li>